 I joined the Governing Body in 2016 and I’ve really enjoyed getting to know the school through my role.
 The school has an incredibly warm and welcoming atmosphere and it has been a pleasure working with the staff and governors and seeing the school grow.
 The school holds a wide range of events throughout the year which I really enjoy participating in, especially the summer fair!

-Currently, I am serving as Vice-chair and on the Teaching, Learning and Safeguarding Committee and am excited to work with the school on their development plan, thinking about pupil premium.
+Currently, I am serving on the Teaching, Learning and Safeguarding Committee and am excited to work with the school on their development plan, thinking about pupil premium.

-I’m a teacher at a local independent school with 13 years of experience in a range of schools.
+I’m a Deputy Head-Teacher at a local independent school with 15 years of experience in a range of schools.
 I hope that my education and management experience serve me well on the governing body.

 I have joined the governing body as a co-opted governor in 2019 and am proud to have the opportunity to contribute to the Merton community.
 After growing up in the Midlands I spent five years living in Bristol, where I also studied Computer Science at the University of Bristol, prior to moving to South London.